-4.3.7 EMERGENCY, WEATHER AND CLOSURES
+4.2.8 EMERGENCY, WEATHER AND CLOSURES

-During emergencies such as natural disasters, inclement weather, power outages, or other emergency that is not within the control of the Company, the employee is to contact their manager to determine if they are to report to work.
+During emergencies such as natural disasters, inclement weather, power outages, or other emergencies that are not within the company's control, the employee must contact their manager to determine whether they are to report to work.

 In the event of closure due to these or similar circumstances, the employee is to take accrued leave available.
-In some circumstances the Company may provide a charge code for these cases.
+In some circumstances, the Company may provide a charge code for these cases.

-4.3.8 LEAVE OF ABSENCE (LWOP AND FMLA)
+4.2.9 LEAVE OF ABSENCE (LWOP AND FMLA)

 A Leave of Absence for FMLA reasons will be granted for employees meeting federal and state eligibility requirements.
-A Leave of Absence without pay is an authorized absence from work without pay for a consecutive period of time for sick or personal leave which may be granted after an employee has exhausted his or her Vacation, Sick and/or FMLA Leave.
+A Leave of Absence without pay is an authorized absence from work without pay for a consecutive period for sick or personal leave, which may be granted after an employee has exhausted his or her Vacation, Sick, and/or FMLA Leave.

-4.3.8.1 Extended Leave Without Pay (LWOP)
+4.2.9.1 Extended Leave Without Pay (LWOP)

-Non FMLA If the workload permits and does not pose undue hardship on the company, full-time employees with one -year or more of continuous service may request, in writing, and may be granted an unpaid leave of absence for a period up to thirty (30) calendar days.
+Non-FMLA If the workload permits and does not pose an undue hardship on the company, full-time employees with one -year or more of continuous service may request, in writing, and may be granted an unpaid leave of absence for a period up to thirty (30) calendar days.
 The employee's supervisor approves LWOP.

-- Employees whose FMLA leave has expired may request LWOP for up to thirty (30) days if circumstances indicate that the employee is able to return to work and perform their essential duties before or by the end of the 30-day period.
-These types of requests will be taken on a case-by-case basis and determined by the leadership of the company. - During the leave period, the employer portion of insurance benefits (medical, dental, life insurance, etc.) will be paid, and the employee is responsible for making arrangements for paying their portion of the benefits during the leave.
+- Employees whose FMLA leave has expired may request LWOP for up to thirty (30) days if circumstances indicate that they are not able to return to work and perform their essential duties before or by the end of the 30-day period.
+These types of requests will be considered on a case-by-case basis and determined by the company's leadership. - During the leave period, the employer's portion of insurance benefits (medical, dental, life insurance, etc.) will be paid, and the employee is responsible for making arrangements for paying their portion of the benefits during the leave.